Multiple unit: Acceleration

-They have a higher power-to-weight-ratio than a locomotive-hauled train since they don't have a heavy locomotive that does not itself carry passengers, but contributes to the total weight of the train.
-This is particularly important where train services make frequent stops, since the energy consumed for accelerating the train increases significantly with an increase in weight.
+They have a higher power-to-weight ratio than a locomotive-hauled train because they don't have a heavy locomotive that carries no passengers and adds to the train's total weight.
+This is particularly important where train services make frequent stops, since the energy required to accelerate the train increases significantly with weight.
 Because of the energy efficiency and higher adhesive-weight-to-total-weight ratio values, they generally have higher acceleration ability than locomotive-type trains and are favored in urban trains and metro systems for frequent start/stop routines.

 Turnaround times

 Most of them have cabs at both ends, resulting in quicker turnaround times, reduced crewing costs, and enhanced safety.
-The faster turnaround time and the reduced size (due to higher frequencies) as compared to large locomotive-hauled trains, has made the MU a major part of suburban commuter rail services in many countries.
-MUs are also used by most rapid transit systems.
-However, the need to turn a locomotive is no longer a problem for locomotive-hauled trains due to the increasing use of push pull trains.
+The faster turnaround time and the reduced size (due to higher frequencies) as compared to large locomotive-hauled trains have made the MU a major part of suburban commuter rail services in many countries.
+Most rapid transit systems also use MUs.
+However, the need to turn a locomotive is no longer a problem for locomotive-hauled trains due to the increasing use of push-pull trains.

 Failure

 Multiple units may usually be quickly made up or separated into sets of varying lengths.
 Several multiple units may run as a single train, then be broken at a junction point into shorter trains for different destinations.
 As there are multiple engines/motors, the failure of one engine does not prevent the train from continuing its journey.
-A locomotive-drawn train typically has only one power unit, whose failure will disable the train.
-However, some locomotive-hauled trains may contain more than one power unit and thus be able to continue at reduced speed after the failure of one.
+A locomotive-drawn train typically has only one power unit, and the failure of that unit will shut down the train.
+However, some locomotive-hauled trains may contain more than one power unit and thus be able to continue at reduced speed after the failure of one power unit.

 Axle loads

 They have lighter axle loads, allowing operation on lighter tracks, where locomotives may be banned.
-Another side effect of this is reduced track wear, as traction forces can be provided through many axles, rather than just the four or six of a locomotive.
-They generally have rigid couplers instead of the flexible ones often used on locomotive-hauled trains.
-That means brakes/throttle can be more quickly applied without an excessive amount of jerk experienced in passenger coaches.
-In a locomotive-hauled train, if the number of cars is changed to meet the demand, acceleration and braking performance will also change.
-This calls for performance calculations to be done taking the heaviest train composition into account.
-This may sometimes cause some trains in off-peak periods to be overpowered with respect to the required performance.
+Another side effect of this is reduced track wear, as traction forces can be distributed across many axles rather than just the four or six of a locomotive.
+They generally have rigid couplers rather than the flexible ones commonly used on locomotive-hauled trains.
+That means brakes/throttle can be applied more quickly without the excessive jerk experienced in passenger coaches.
+In a locomotive-hauled train, adjusting the number of cars to meet demand will also affect acceleration and braking performance.
+This calls for performance calculations to be done, taking the heaviest train composition into account.
+This may sometimes cause some trains during off-peak periods to be overpowered relative to the required performance.
 When 2 or more multiple units are coupled, train performance remains almost unchanged.
-However, in locomotive-hauled train compositions, using more powerful locomotives when a train is longer can solve this problem.
+However, in locomotive-hauled train compositions, using more powerful locomotives for longer trains can solve this problem.